Supported Learning - Gardening & Horticulture at Weavers

 What topics will this course cover

-General and gentle seasonal garden maintenance and plant care as it becomes apparent.
+General seasonal garden maintenance and plant care as it becomes apparent.
 Safe use of a variety of tools Setting up a programme of care to encourage successful outcomes for the plants Propagating a variety of flowers and vegetables within our 'plants for free' programme Seasonal container planting and care House gardening and houseplant care Plant ID Working together as part of a team

 What will it be like?